Quantum phase estimation with optimal confidence interval using three control qubits: Implementation costs

 In Table \ref{tab:cost}, we compare this cost to two different methods of preparing a DPSS state.
 The first is Grover-Rudolph state preparation \cite{grover2002creating}, which can be used to prepare a state with arbitrary amplitudes.
 This prepares the exact DPSS state, but is not taking advantage of any properties of the state to reduce cost.
 We calculate the cost based on the implementation provided in Ref.~\cite{berry2024rapid}, which optimises the usage of advanced QROM \cite{lowTradingGatesDirty2024a} (also known as QROAM \cite{berry2019qubitization}).

 The second method that we compare to is the method of preparing the MPS approximation of the DPSS state (with $\chi=4$), using the MPS preparation procedure of Ref.~\cite{berry2024rapid}, which also uses QROM.
 For both of these competing approaches, the dominant cost is expressed as the number of Toffoli gates used.

-Each Toffoli gate is equivalent either to 2 or 4 T gates, because 4 T gates can be used to synthesise one Toffoli gate \cite{gidney2018halving} and one Toffoli magic state can be used to prepare two T magic states \cite{gidney2019efficient}.
+\b[The number of T or Toffoli gates is used as a proxy for the overall complexity of the quantum circuits because they are the most difficult gates to implement in the surface code \cite{Fowler_2012}.
+The best known technique for implementing these gates in the surface code involves magic state injection, where a high code distance magic state is designed and prepared specifically for the type of gate to be implemented.
+For this reason, it is most efficient to avoid implementing Toffolis with T gates, which requires 4 T gates per Toffoli \cite{gidney2018halving}, and instead directly use $\ket{CCZ}$ magic states \cite{kook2026lowspatialcostccz,gidney2019efficient,haah2018codes} for circuits containing Toffoli gates.]

+\b[ Currently, the best known method for preparing magic states \cite{gidney2025factor2048bitrsa,low2026denserplanarsurfacecode} entails the following procedure.
+First, low code distance $\ket{T}$ magic states are prepared by cultivation \cite{gidney2024magic, claes2025cultivatingtstatessurface, rosenfeld2025magicstatecultivationsuperconducting}.
+These are then used to produce one high code distance $\ket{CCZ}$ magic state using $8\ket{T}$ to $\ket{CCZ}$ distillation \cite{Jones_2013}.
+This magic state can then be consumed to implement a Toffoli gate.
+To implement a T gate, one must further distil two high code distance $\ket{T}$ magic states from the $\ket{CCZ}$ magic state using a catalysed $\ket{CCZ}$ to $2\ket{T}$ conversion \cite{gidney2019efficient,low2026denserplanarsurfacecode}.
+Although this means that two T gates can be produced from the same resource state as one Toffoli gate, there is the added cost of conversion and the doubled cost of consumption.
+Due to this overhead, one Toffoli gate may be cheaper to implement than two T gates, but the exact ratio will depend on the compilation strategy and the application \cite{low2026denserplanarsurfacecode}. ]